 Review: June 2, 2019

 As with many hikes in the Gorge, the beginning of this hike is near the mainline of a railroad.
 There is a good chance you’ll hear the long whistle of an approaching train because there is a train crossing nearby.

-From the parking area, cross Cook-Underwood Road and walk west on Jackson Road for 0.2 miles.
+From the parking area, cross Cook-Underwood Road and walk west on Jackson Road for about 0.2 miles passing the sign for the end of county road maintenance.
+About 200 feet after the sign there is a fork in the road where you take the upper fork.
 Walk up an old abandoned road lined with poison oak traversing a hillside of Oregon White Oaks spread across grassy meadows.
 In about 0.3 mile there is a small spring next to the trail.

 There is lots of poison oak on this trail.
 After about 1.3 miles you cross a nice little stream.

 As we continue to climb up the road on the switchbacks there are glimpses of the Columbia River as you cross open areas of the slope.
 At 2.2 miles is a junction where you keep to the right along the old forest road.
 The trail to the left is the return portion of the loop.

 At about 2.5 miles you come out into a mountain meadow that is filled with balsamroot flowers in spring.
 There are wonderful views of the Columbia River and the forests below.
 Head up diagonally up the ridge and back into the forest.
 You can see the wind blows very strong here because many of the trees are missing their branches on the west side of their trunks.